 STEPAIC AND GREEDY

 StepAIC has several directional options including ”forward”, “backward” and “both.”
 We describe the backward selection version of the algorithm.
+This is the default method if a “scope” argument is not specified.

 The stepAIC algorithm:

 Form a very rich model, often the complete second order model